KhartesViewer/khartes/README.md

 in `.vcps` format.

 A second format is the `.obj` format.
-You will usually find a couple of `.obj` files in the fragment sub-directory.
+You will usually find two different `.obj` files in the fragment sub-directory.

-For instance, in the `Scroll1.volpkg/paths/20230509182749` directory, you will find a couple of `.obj` files:
+For instance, in the `Scroll1.volpkg/paths/20230509182749` directory, you will find these `.obj` files:
 `20230509182749.obj`, and `20230509182749_points.obj`.
 You do not want to import the `_points.obj` file;
 it is very dense, and lacks essential mesh information.